 - A member of staff should be nominated to act as first aid coordinator.
 They should take on the responsibility for ordering items and replenishing first aid boxes and ensuring that certificates remain current - In High Schools at least two members of staff should be trained to the full First Aid at Work standard and staff in practical areas (PE, Science, Design & Technology) trained to at least the emergency aid level.
 The position should be monitored to take account of staff turnover. - First aid boxes should be located in the main office, the staff room and keystage areas. - Ideally a medical room should be available; supervision of this facility must always be a consideration.
-In more serious cases the child should be transferred to the care of parents as soon as possible - Other relevant arrangements or need for information may include: - arrangements for first aid training/emergency aid training - arrangements for community association activities - arrangements for parties on off site visits - The main first aiders are Mrs L Dodds, Mrs T Skinner & Miss R Murray.
-All staff are given the opportunity to undertake basic first aid training and all EYFS staff have full paediatric training.
+In more serious cases the child should be transferred to the care of parents as soon as possible - Other relevant arrangements or need for information may include: - arrangements for first aid training/emergency aid training - arrangements for community association activities - arrangements for parties on off site visits - The main first aiders in school are Mrs L Jobling, Mrs L Dodds & Miss R Murray.